 - Full Time Employee: Scheduled to work an average of 30 or more hours per week.

 - Part-Time Employee: Scheduled to work less than 30 hours per week, regularly.

 - Regular Employee: Hired to fill a regular full or part-time position and who has successfully completed his or her probationary period.

 - Term Employee: Hired to work in a grant funded position or with a specific term of employment.

 - Temporary Employee: Hired to fill a full- or part-time, non-permanent, position for a specified period.

 Review and feedback of an employee’s performance should occur on a regular basis throughout the year for best results.
 The employee and the supervisor should have regular meetings to discuss job priorities, ideas and suggestions from the employee to enhance department performance, individual performance expectations and further developmental needs.
 Supervisors should develop work performance standards based on the employees’ current job description and communicate these standards to employees upon commencement of their appointment or upon revision of the job description.

-- Using the instrument developed and provided by Office of Human Resources (OHR), supervisors shall complete a full formal performance appraisal on each of their regular staff employees every year.
-Appraisals must be conducted and completed for each employee, unless an extension has been approved by the Executive Director for OHR.
+- Using the instrument developed and provided by the Office of Human Resources, supervisors shall complete a full formal performance appraisal on each of their regular staff employees every year.
+Appraisals must be conducted and completed for each employee, unless an extension has been approved by the Executive Director of Human Resources.